simonrenoult/simonrenoult/README.md

-# 👋
+# 👋 Nice to meet you 👋

-I'm Simon Renoult (aka @simonrenoult), software engineer based in Paris 🇫🇷
+I'm Simon Renoult (aka @simonrenoult), senior software engineer based in Paris 🇫🇷

 ## Interested in...